 If you do not smoke and have asthma, try to avoid being exposed to tobacco smoke because this may trigger your symptoms.

-If your child has been diagnosed with asthma, you should try to ensure that nobody smokes around them.
+If your child has been diagnosed with asthma, you should try to make sure that nobody smokes around them.

 - Find out more about asthma on the NHS website.